m0zgen/openbld.net/docs/get-started/third-party-filters/hagezi.md

 ## What is this [hagezi](https://github.com/hagezi/dns-blocklists) blocklist?

-⚡ DNS Blocklists - Made with 💓 for a safer and cleaner internet!
-It always seems impossible until it’s done.
+⚡ DNS Blocklists - Made with 💓 for a safer and cleaner internet.

-Privacy is not a crime, protect yourself.
+Privacy is not a crime.
 Privacy matters.
 Privacy is what allows us to determine who we are and who we want to be ‼️

 ## Use OISD on OpenBLD.net (RIC)